SaraSnail/WigellGateway/README.md

 - Java 21
 - Maven
-- Docker (for running MySQL and containerizing the service)
+- Docker (for running MySQL and containerizing the gateway)

 ---